Clinical Rotations and Continuity Clinic

 The attending for the ICU team is one of our UC Davis pulmonary faculty who rotates at the VA.
 The CCU attending is one of several outstanding VA cardiology faculty.
 The night ICU attending in-house helps housestaff with complicated patients and procedures after hours.

-Most of our electives/selectives are at the UC Davis Medical Center.
+Most of our electives are at the UC Davis Medical Center.
 We have electives in GI/Hepatology, Rheumatology/Allergy, Inpatient Nephrology, Outpatient Nephrology Pulmonary, Inpatient Cardiology, Outpatient Cardiology, Hematology-Oncology, Infectious Diseases, Endocrinology, Palliative Care, Toxicology, and Sleep Medicine.
 Most are a mix of inpatient and outpatient experiences.
-Under our new 4+1+1 schedule this year, residents mostly do electives in 2 week blocks.
+Under the 4+1+1 schedule, residents mostly do electives in 2 week blocks.

-- Friday mornings are dedicated to a didactic session that includes evidence-based medicine presentations and journal clubs, led by two of our key faculty.
+- Friday mornings are dedicated to a didactic session that includes evidence-based medicine presentations and journal clubs, led by our key faculty.

 - Interns who select the Research Track do the curriculum during these blocks.